deepkit/deepkit-website2/src/pages/documentation/dependency-injection.md

 ]);
 ```

-All types of providers are listed and explained in the xref:dependency-injection.adoc#di-providers[Dependency Injection Providers] section.
+All types of providers are listed and explained in the [Dependency Injection Providers](./dependency-injection/providers.md) section.

 It should be mentioned here that Deepkit's DI container only works with Deepkit's runtime types.
 This means that any code that contains classes, types, interfaces, and functions must be compiled by the Deepkit Type Compiler in order to have the type information available at runtime.
-See the chapter xref:runtime-types.adoc[Runtime Types].
+See the chapter [Runtime Types](./runtime-types.md).

 ## Dependency Inversion

-The example of UserRepository under Inversion of Control shows that UserRepository depends on a lower level HTTP library.
+The example of UserRepository earlier shows that UserRepository depends on a lower level HTTP library.
 In addition, a concrete implementation (class) is declared as a dependency instead of an abstraction (interface).
 At first glance, this may seem to be in line with the object-oriented paradigms, but it can lead to problems, especially in complex and large architectures.

 An alternative variant would be to convert the HttpClient dependency into an abstraction (interface) and thus not import code from an HTTP library into UserRepository.